-Transport expenses to be paid by the athlete.
+Transport expenses to be paid by the OC / athlete.
+If by the OC, at per km.

 4. WELCOME

 The time and date of arrival of athletes and horses and their means of transport must be given to the OC in order to facilitate them on arrival.